Three steps to keep you and the children fit, happy and healthy in Southwark

-If you are worried about your child's weight please talk to your GP, practice nurse or school nurse.
+If you're worried about your child's weight, talk to your GP, practice nurse or school nurse.

 Southwark is also running a free fun programme for girls and boys to become fitter, healthier and happier in 2012.

-The MEND programme is open to 7 to 13 year old children.
-It is for children and their parent/carer and includes 18 sessions (twice a week for 1 or 2 hours).
-The programme includes:
+The MEND programme is for children aged 7 to 13 and their parent/carer.
+The programme consists of 18 sessions (twice a week for 1 or 2 hours) and includes:

 - learning new sport skills